Is TunnelBear Good for Torrenting in 2023?

 VigiliantBear is the built-in kill switch found in TunnelBear apps.
 The kill switch comes into action when you lose connection with TunnelBear servers, keeping your IP address and other traffic details from leaking to the world wide web.

-This is especially important during torrenting because privacy leaks during a p2p session can cause a lot of trouble from the legal standpoint if you’re caught.
+This is especially important during torrenting because privacy leaks during a P2P session can cause a lot of trouble from a legal standpoint if you’re caught.

 TunnelBear does not log your IP address or traffic activity, so there’s no way a third party could find out if you were using TunnelBear to download torrents.

 TunnelBear offers two kinds of services: free and paid.
 The TunnelBear free trial comes with a 500 MB/month data limit, so that is pretty useless.
-The paid version costs $3.33/month and this is what you should be using to obtain best speeds and unlimited torrenting support.
+The paid version costs $4.17/month and this is what you should be used to obtain the best speeds and unlimited torrenting support.

 Unfortunately, there is no money-back guarantee so even if you cancel TunnelBear’s paid subscription, your case will be evaluated by the provider to determine if you’re eligible for a refund.